 Our programme is highly structured, the duration can vary from 30 days to 90 days, depending on the individuals needs.
 Our residential community is therapeutically based and our programme offers both individual and group therapy.
 The 12 Step programme forms a significant part of the treatment.
 We also focus on re-socialisation, guiding you in every step back out into the real world, living a life of total abstance from mood altering substances.

-As each guest progresses through the programme, our clinical team will not only develop a Relapse Prevention Plan but also offer a Continuing Aftercare Plan.
+As each guest progresses through the programme, our clinical team will not only develop a Relapse Prevention Plan with you, but also offer a Continuing Aftercare Plan.
 All guests completing the 30 day Residential Program qualify for our 24 Month Continuing Care Program at no extra cost.
-The 24 Month Continuing Care Program operates on Mondays and Fridays in both Auckland and Nelson Centres.
+The 24 Month Continuing Care Program operates on Mondays and Fridays.